jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 ### Format of events.txt

-events.txt contains events which may occur on Instagram, each line of this file describes one event, and each line has 3 columns, where the first column is always an username, and the thid column is always either a username, or a post id.
+events.txt contains events which may occur on Instagram, each line of this file describes one event, and each line has 3 columns, separated by a space.
+The first column is always a username, and the third column is always either a username, or a post id.
 The second column of each line defines what event it is.
 The events we use in our data set include:

 1. likes